-This plan will be used to establish baseline key waste data (in line with targets) for the department, which in the long-term will be utilised to encourage continuous improvement and a culture of effective waste management initiatives and strategies.
+This plan will be used to encourage continuous improvement and a culture of effective waste management initiatives and strategies.

 9. Reporting

 In accordance with the Waste Reduction and Recycling Act 2011, this Plan will be published on the department's website and reviewed every three years.